andrew-dsi/andrew-dsi.github.io/_posts/2025-11-19-gen-ai-sql-agent-bot.md

 # 02. SQL Agent Overview <a name="agent-overview"></a>

 Rather than simply asking an LLM to *write some SQL*, we build a full **SQL Agent**.
-The difference is:

-* A simple “SQL writer” just outputs a query; it has no direct access to the database and cannot inspect schemas or data.
+The difference is that a simple *SQL writer* just outputs a query (it has no direct access to the database and cannot inspect schemas or data) whereas a SQL Agent can; read the schema, inspect sample rows, choose tools to run queries, iterate based on tool results, and of course return a final answer.
-* A **SQL Agent** can:
-    * Read the schema
-    * Inspect sample rows
-    * Choose tools to run queries
-    * Iterate based on tool results
-    * Then return a final answer

 In this project, the agent: